What is Marine Biology?

 The Role Of A Marine Biologist

-The job of a marine biologist includes studying the organisms and to observe, manage and protect them.
+The job of a marine biologist includes studying the organisms and observing, manage, and protect them.
 They may also have to write reports based on their research or as their projects demand.
 There are many titles and specializations in the field of marine biology, but all of them are concerned with the study of marine organisms.

-Marine biologists may be working on ships, beaches or even alt marches for their research.
+Marine biologists may be working on ships, beaches, or even undersea for their research.
 They may also be required to work in a scientific laboratory to observe and conduct researches about microorganisms found in the oceans.

 Marine biology may also involve scuba diving for collecting specimens or for studying large sea animals like sharks and whales.
 Biologists may also be required to study other parts of the ocean like coral reefs and to study the patterns in the increase or decrease in the population of marine life.